 Pop and rock music covers a wide variety of genres, styles, and influences.
 From Lady Gaga and Justin Bieber to Aerosmith and the Dave Matthews Band, pop and rock music are collectively the most successful types of music out there today.
-See just one entry in the pop and rock lineup by getting Chris Cornell tickets.
+Want to see Chris Cornell in concert?
+View the listings below for upcoming dates and Chris Cornell tickets.

 Though the course of time, Chris Cornell has done what many rock legends have not.
 Since the beginning of his career, he has been involved with the bands Soundgarden, Audioslave, Temple of the Dog, and Alice Mudgarden.
 In addition, Cornell has enjoyed a successful solo career and has contributed music to movie soundtracks.
 Because of his versatility as an artist and his powerful voice, Cornell has excelled over time and still impresses fans with his music.
 Stardom wasn't assured for this grunge-rock legend from Seattle, however.
 Chris Cornell had to fight for his success, and it all began in the 1980s.